Skip to main content

 From early November until New Year’s Eve, London is one of the most festive cities in the world, so you’re pretty lucky if you’re visiting at that time of year.

-To help you experience allll of the Christmas-y things to do in London (or choose just a couple that are to your own taste) I compiled this list to help you get in on the action like a true Londoner (spoiler alert: it’s not all about Winter Wonderland).
+To help you experience allll of the Christmas-y things to do in London (or choose just a couple that are to your own taste) we compiled this list to help you get in on the action like a true Londoner (spoiler alert: it’s not all about Winter Wonderland).

 European cities are quite famous for their lovely little Christmas markets, and London gets in on that as well with some world-famous ones as well as lesser-known local favourites.